-The Loamy Floodplain ecological site in MLRA 74 consists of dynamic plant communities resulting from the complex interaction of many ecological processes.
-The vegetation evolved on deep fertile soils on lowlands that were occasionally flooded, exposed to a diverse and fluctuating climate, grazed by herds of large herbivores, and subjected periodically to intense wildfires.
+The Sand Plains ecological site is a dynamic plant community due to the complex interaction of many ecological processes.
+The vegetation evolved on deep sandy soils on uplands.
+The site was exposed to a fluctuating climate, grazed by herds of large herbivores, and subjected periodically to intense wildfires.
 The plants that evolved and dominated the original plant community were well adapted to these climatic, soil, and biological conditions.